Academic Strategy Peer Tutoring (ASPT)

 While the ASPT program largely supports first-year students, any student can choose to work with an ASPT.
 Students who wish to meet with an ASPT should see Ally Chisholm, Academic Success Coordinator, for more information.

-Matt is a junior Finance major.
+Matt is a senior finance major.
+He is also the sports editor for The Gatepost.
 He wants first-year students "to realize that college work is very different from high school work."

 For questions about ASPT, please contact: